BoyceLab/DataSharingInABox/docs/industry.md

 - Scientific, commercial, and regulatory uses of patient-generated data

 ---
-## 3. Regulatory Background: Key Guidance and Precedent
+## 3. Regulatory Background: Key Guidance

 This section summarizes official FDA and EMA guidance, and concrete regulatory precedents, that are relevant to sharing patient-generated data (PGD) with clinical trial sponsors.